Types of Laboratories and Their Functions

 • Microscopes and spectrophotometers

-Alternative Fuel & Bioenergy Laboratories
+7. Alternative Fuel and Bioenergy Laboratories

 Types of Laboratory Work

-• Analytical Work: Measuring and identifying chemical or biological components in samples
+• Analytical work: measuring and identifying chemical or biological components in samples

-• Experimental Research: Testing new hypotheses or developing new materials and compounds
+• Experimental research: testing new hypotheses or developing new materials and compounds

-• Diagnostic Work: Identifying diseases, contaminants, or chemical properties
+• Diagnostic work: identifying diseases, contaminants, or chemical properties

-• Production Testing: Ensuring consistency and compliance in manufacturing
+• Production testing: ensuring consistency and compliance in manufacturing

 Laboratory Systems and Organization